m e n u

 The impudence of it all, especially after my odyssey up the mountain, don't you think?
 Impulsive as I sometimes am, my right hand clutched one of the many stones that were all over the place and I threw it at the place where the light had come from.
 We heard a loud TOCK! which made Lily bark and then a pffff! and the light appeared again...

 Really: it gave me the creeps.
 A couple of minutes later the light vanished and it was dark again.
-This time I needed five stones until the TOCK! awarded me and I hurried to get as far up as I could before the light: pfff! - damn it, off again!
+This time I needed five stones until the TOCK! awarded me and I hurried to get as far up as I could before the light: pfff! -

-I repeated this procedure for at least an hour, the last little piece I managed in total darkness - my last baseball game was too long ago and my arm felt like it had lost it's normal location.
+I repeated this procedure for at least an hour, the last little piece I managed in total darkness - my last baseball game was too long ago and my arm felt like it had lost its normal location.

 There it was: